mnicolae/learning-notes/books/clean-code.md

 ### Dyadic functions.

-* Be aware that the come at a cost, and you should take advantage of what mechanisms are available to you to convert them into monads.
+* Be aware that they come at a cost, and you should take advantage of what mechanisms are available to you to convert them into monads.

 ### Triads